5G OFDM

 | sym |

-| sym | Engineers normally do not inspect OFDM as an abstract math topic.
-They inspect it as the resource grid on which PDCCH, PDSCH, PUSCH, DMRS, CSI-RS, and other signals are mapped.
+| sym | OFDM is usually not inspected as an abstract math topic.
+It is inspected as the resource grid on which PDCCH, PDSCH, PUSCH, DMRS, CSI-RS, and other signals are mapped.

 Subcarriers